CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab02.md

 ### Task 9: Create a Lakehouse

-1. In the fabric Experience Icon on the bottom left of your screen, should currently be set to **Real-Time Analytics**, click on it to open the Fabric experience dialog.
+1. In the Fabric Experience Icon on the bottom left of your screen, should currently be set to **Real-Time Analytics**, click on it to open the Fabric Experience dialog.

 2. Select **Data Engineering** to be navigated to the Data Engineering Home page.